Bonyaha/MintGovernance/README.md

 - Wait for the appropriate voting and timelock periods between governance actions
 - Keep track of proposal IDs for voting and execution
 - Make sure your wallet is properly configured in the Hardhat config
+- Make sure you have proper address for MyToken address in constructorArgs.js file (**it's important for verification process**)

 ## Troubleshooting